canonical/hotsos/doc/source/contrib/language_ref/property_ref/main_properties.rst

-checks
+Checks
 ------

 A dictionary of labelled checks each of which is a grouping of properties (see Supported Properties).
 Eack check is executed independently and produces a boolean *result* of True or False.

-Checks are normally implemented in conjunction with :ref:`conclusions` as part of :ref:`scenarios`.
+Checks are normally implemented in conjunction with :ref:`Conclusions<conclusions>` as part of :ref:`Scenarios<scenarios overview>`.

 format: